cfossace/cminus-compiler/README.md

 ====================
-Description of files
-Project 4
-By Christine Fossaceca
+Cminus Compiler By Christine Fossaceca
 ====================
 Makefile	File for compiling/building program using make utility.
 README.txt		This file.